laserpants/update-deep/examples/todo-list/README.md

 view = ...
 ```

-The only thing that makes this different is the return types of `update` and `init`.
+So far, the only thing that makes this different is the return types of `update` and `init`.
 Here is the definition of the `Update` type alias:

 ```elm